DAkinyemi/Vortex_in_Cell_Method/README.md

 # Vortex_in_Cell_Method
 Implementation of a Two Dimensional Vortex-in-Cell Method for Fluid Dynamics: This code documents the process I went through to gain an understanding of fluid dynamics using a two-dimensional vortex particle in cell method.
 Utilizing ordinary and partial differential equations, we took an in-depth look at the interaction between particles based off their vorticity strength in two dimensions.
-This code later examines three tests to determine the effectiveness.
+This code later examines four tests to determine the effectiveness.

 ## Getting Started